 Challenge #1: Lack of strategic focus

-The company’s strategy and goals must be integrated into your performance management process to deliver real business value.
-Having too many goals will likely leave your employees feeling confused, unaligned, and inefficient.
+The company’s strategy and goals must be integrated into its performance management process to deliver real business value.
+Too many goals will likely leave your employees feeling confused, unaligned, and inefficient.

-By simplifying and prioritizing your company goals, and focus your performance management on a few critical goals will help your employees understand how their everyday work and individual goals will help achieve these objectives.
+Simplifying and prioritizing your company goals and focusing your performance management on a few critical goals will help your employees understand how their everyday work and individual goals will help achieve them.

 Challenge #2: Lack of timely, meaningful feedback

-When you wait until the formal performance review to provide feedback employees may feel blindsided, and this can lead to disappointment, confusion, frustration, and disengagement.
+When you wait until the formal performance review to provide feedback, employees may feel blindsided, leading to disappointment, confusion, frustration, and disengagement.

 Challenge #3: Lack of leadership support

-Leaders must be committed and actively engage their teams in performance management activates, and provide support and recognition to managers and employees who exhibit the expected behaviours and actions.
+Leaders must be committed, actively engage their teams in performance management activities, and support and recognize managers and employees who exhibit the expected behaviours and actions.

 Challenge #4: Lack of proper training and communication

-Leaders and managers may not fully understand what performance management is and what’s in it for them.
+Leaders and managers may not fully understand what performance management is and what’s in it.